Please watch the video below to learn more about Arkadium's Sudoku gameplay.

 Disjointed pair.One common problem you’ll encounter is a disjointed pair.
 This is when two numbers can only be placed in two squares, but you don’t know which number goes into which space.
 When such pairs are apparent, it’s called a naked pair.
 Otherwise, it’s referred to as a hidden pair.

 While you can’t solve disjointed pairs directly on their own, you can use them to deduce where other numbers should be.

 EXAMPLE: if you have three spaces left on a grid, and two of those is disjointed pair, then you know the third can only be placed on the remaining space

 X-wing.
 A very advanced approach for solving truly challenging puzzles is the X-Wing technique.
 This happens when the spaces you’re trying to solve form an X shape or are in the corners of an imaginary square.
 This gives you a new logic constraint that allows you to eliminate spaces further.
 While useful, the X pattern required for this technique is pretty rare in practice.

-Final Score = Percentage [Completing puzzle without help or errors] * (Difficulty Bonus + Time Bonus)
+Final Score = Puzzle Score * (Difficulty Bonus + Time Bonus)